TechPunk316/govuk-frontend/package/README.md

 ## Importing styles

 You need to import the GOV.UK Frontend styles into the main Sass file in your project.
-You should place the below code before your own Sass rules (or Sass imports) if you want to override GOV.UK Frontend with your own styles.
+Place the code below before your own Sass rules (or Sass imports) if you want to override GOV.UK Frontend with your own styles.

 To import add the below to your Sass file: